usnistgov/FIPS201/_FIPS201/frontend.md

 + **Symmetric Card Authentication Key.** The symmetric Card Authentication key MAY be imported onto the card by the issuer or be generated on the card.
-If present, the symmetric Card Authentication key SHALL be unique for each PIV Card and SHALL meet the algorithm and key size requirements stated in [SP 800-78].
-If present, cryptographic operations using this key MAY be performed without card activation (e.g., the PIN need not be supplied for operations with this key).
+If present, the symmetric Card Authentication key SHALL be unique for each PIV Card and SHALL meet the algorithm and key size requirements stated in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78)  If present, cryptographic operations using this key MAY be performed without card activation (e.g., the PIN need not be supplied for operations with this key).
 The cryptographic operations that use the Card Authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
 This Standard does not specify key management protocols or